Ada-Developers-Academy/core-unit-2/api-6-testing/post-books-test.md

 1. False: The `client` fixture does not create any `Book` records
 2. False: The `client` fixture allows us to make requests to our API, so we must include it as a dependency.
-3. True: We only need a fixture which creates a `Book` record before the test runs if the test depends on there being data in the database.
+3. True: We only need a fixture that creates a `Book` record before the test runs if the test depends on there being data in the database.
 4. False: We only need to use the `client` fixture for tests where we need the ability to make requests against our API's routes.

 ##### !end-explanation